SandeepaLakruwan/Java_Hibernate_E_Commerce_Website/README.md

 **Furnii** is a furniture-focused e-commerce web application designed for both buyers and sellers.
 It combines a pre-designed frontend template with a custom-built backend to provide a seamless user experience for furniture shopping and management.
 This project utilizes **Java**, **Hibernate**, **MySQL**, **JavaScript**, and a free **Molla eCommerce HTML template** for the frontend.

 ---
+# 🌐 Demo

+Watch the demo on YouTube: https://youtu.be/RbrO3GQXhpQ

+---
 ## 🎯 **Features**

 ### **User Roles:**